Mediation in Member States - Germany

 Are there specific rules to follow?

 On 26 July 2012, the Mediation Act (Mediationsgesetz), Article 1 of the Act to promote mediation and other procedures for out-of-court dispute settlement of 21 July 2012, published: bundesgesetzblatt I ¸ p.
 1577, entered into force in Germany.
 This was the first piece of legislation to formally regulate mediation services in Germany.
 The Act also transposes the European Mediation Directive into German law (Directive 2008/52/EC of the European Parliament and of the Council of 21 May 2008 on certain aspects of mediation in civil and commercial matters, published: OJ L 136, 24.5.2008, p.
 3).
-The scope of the German Mediation Act exceeds the requirements of the European Directive; The Directive only applies to cross-border civil and commercial disputes.
-However, the Mediation Act applies to all mediation conducted in Germany, irrespective of the nature of the dispute and the place of residence of the parties.
+The scope of the German Mediation Act exceeds the requirements of the European Directive; The Directive applies only to cross-border disputes in civil and commercial matters.
+However, the Mediation Act applies to all mediation carried out in Germany, irrespective of the nature of the dispute and the place of residence of the parties.

 The German Mediation Act lays down only essential principles.
-Mediators and parties should have wide scope for manoeuvre in the conduct of mediation.
+Mediators and parties should have a wide margin of discretion in conducting mediation.
 The Act initially defines the terms ‘mediation’ and ‘mediator’, to differentiate mediation from other forms of dispute settlement.
 According to the Act, mediation is a structured process whereby the implicated parties voluntarily and autonomously seek a form of mutual dispute settlement with the help of one or more mediators.
 Mediators are independent and impartial persons, without decision-making power, who guide the parties concerned through the mediation procedure.
 The Act deliberately avoids establishing a precise code of conduct for the mediation procedure.
 However, it does set out a number of disclosure obligations and restrictions on activity, to protect the independence and impartiality of the mediator profession.
 Moreover, legislation formally obliges mediators to maintain strict client confidentiality.

 The Act promotes mutual dispute settlement by including a number of different incentives in the official procedural codes (e.g. the Code of Civil Procedure, Zivilprozessordnung).
 Henceforth, for example, when parties bring an action in a civil court, they will have to say whether they have already sought to resolve the issue via out-of-court measures, such as mediation, and whether there are specific reasons for not considering this course of action.
 The court may furthermore suggest that the parties try to settle the conflict via mediation, or another form of out-of-court settlement; if the parties refuse to apply this option, the Court may choose to suspend the proceedings.
 Legal aid for mediation is not envisaged for the time being.
-In accordance with Section 278 (5) of the Code of Civil Procedure, the court may refer the parties for the purpose of the negotiations and for further quality tests to a judge appointed for that purpose and not empowered to take the decision.
-The Güter-writer can use all methods of conflict resolution, including mediation.
+Pursuant to Section 278 (5) of the Code of Civil Procedure, the court may refer the parties to a designated and non-decision-making judge (Güterichter) for the purpose of the conciliation hearing and for further attempts at quality.
+The charterer may use all methods of conflict resolution, including mediation.

-By its report of 20 July 2017, the Federal Government complied with its legal obligation to report to the Bundestag five years after the entry into force of the law on the effects of the law.
+The Federal Government fulfilled its legal obligation to report to the Bundestag on the effects of the Act five years after the entry into force of the Act in its report of 20 July 2017.
 The report is available here.
-It shows that mediation is not yet used as an alternative tool for conflict resolution in Germany to an extent that it would be desirable.
-The report does not provide for immediate legislative measures.
-However, on the basis of the findings of the report, the Federal Government will examine how the mediation law’s objective of promoting mediation can be better achieved.
+It shows that mediation as an alternative tool for conflict resolution in Germany is not yet used to the extent desirable.
+The report does not contain any directly necessary legislative measures.
+However, on the basis of the findings of the report, the Federal Government will examine how to better achieve the objective of promoting mediation pursued by the Mediation Act.

 Information and training

-General information can be obtained from the website of the Federal Ministry of Justice and Consumer Protection (http://www.bmjv.de/).
+General information can be obtained from the website of the Federal Ministry of Justice and Consumer Protection.

 There is no legislation defining the professional profile of a mediator.
 Similarly, access to the profession is not restricted.
 Mediators are themselves responsible for ensuring that they have the necessary knowledge and experience (through suitable training and further development courses) to reliably guide parties through the mediation process.
 German law establishes the general knowledge, competencies and procedures that should be covered by suitable prior training.
 Any persons meeting these criteria may work as a mediator.
 There is no set minimum age, and no requirement for example that a mediator must have followed a university-level course of study.

-The Federal Ministry of Justice and Consumer Protection has made use of its authorisation to issue a regulation by means of the “Regulation on the training of certified mediators” and laid down more detailed rules on the training of the certified mediator and on the training of the certified mediator, as well as requirements for training establishments.
+The Federal Ministry of Justice and Consumer Protection has made use of its authorisation to issue a statutory ordinance by the “Regulation on the training of certified mediators”, laying down detailed provisions on training for certified mediators and on the further training of the certified mediator, as well as requirements for training institutions.

 No formal initiative is envisaged for the time being.